mesahni/tic-tac-toe/README.md

 # tic-tac-toe

-Clone the git-repo
+1.Clone the git-repo
-Do npm-install
+2.Do npm-install
-npm run start command with launch the app
+3.To launch the app use, npm run start